 Bus: There are buses that scurry around the island, with the frequency being a little higher in the summer months.
 There is a bus terminal just off the yacht docking area (see the map, here) in Mykonos town.

 kaiki: A Kaiki is a small boat that you can actually get to key points of the island, which is great to get to places like Platis Yialos Beach.
-You can also grab a Kaiki to head over to Delos Island and pick your tickets up at the port in Mykonos harbour itself.
-These tend to be a little pricey but great if you want to experience something a little different.
+You can also book a Kaiki (or slightly larger yacht) to head over to Delos Island, too.

 What to eat in Mykonos